 If you qualify, they’ll help you cover an unforeseeable or emergency expense that occurred in the past 60 days, such as an unexpected medical bill, the legal fees to complete an adoption or the cost of replacing a major appliance.
 They’ll also support you with monthly expenses that you can’t afford because of a documented extenuating circumstance, such as my rent when I had to unexpectedly pay for dental surgery.

 Modest Needs only considers expenses that are deemed crucial for the household, such as rent, electric or gas bills; eyeglasses purchases; or medical emergencies.
-They don’t cover internet, cable or phone bills; State or Federal taxes; personal loans; rental or utility deposits; bankruptcy costs; tuition; or credit card debt.
-Applicants do not receive cash, gift cards or any other form of payment — Modest Needs pays the vendor (e.g. your landlord or medical provider) directly.
+It doesn’t cover internet, cable or phone bills; State or Federal taxes; personal loans; rental or utility deposits; bankruptcy costs; tuition; or credit card debt.
+Applicants do not receive cash, gift cards or any other form of payment — Modest Needs pays the vendor, e.g., your landlord or medical provider, directly.

 How Does Modest Needs Work?

 Modest Needs isn’t funded by government grants or big foundations.
 Instead, funds come from regular people who want to help out a fellow community member.
 Interested donors can browse submissions on the site, and if they want to support you, they’ll donate an amount of their choosing.
 Little by little, you’ll see the support trickle in until your application is fully funded.

 The application is simple, though you’ll need your most recent tax return and bank statement for some of the questions.
 In the final section, it asks direct questions about your crisis and situation.
 Make sure to share as much information as you can here: It’s all confidential and will make you a more interesting candidate.